dropbox/typed-css-modules-webpack-plugin/README.md

+⚠️ **This project is no longer maintained!
+We recommend you use a separate tool to build type definitions from the CSS modules.**

+* * *

 # typed-css-modules-webpack-plugin ![Node.js CI](https://github.com/dropbox/typed-css-modules-webpack-plugin/workflows/Node.js%20CI/badge.svg)

 This is a Webpack plugin to generate TypeScript typing declarations for a TypeScript + CSS Modules